 Module Title: Physics for Radiographers

-Code: SPHY 3402
+Code: SPHY3402

-NQF Level: 4 Contact Hours: 28 Credits: 8
+NQF Level: 4

+Contact Hours: 28

+Credits: 8

+Pre-requisites: None

-Module assessment: Continuous assessment 50%, one 2 hour exam 40%.
+Continuous assessment 50%, one 2 hour exam 50%.
 Continuous assessment is based on class tests, assignments and minimum 7 practical sessions

 The aim of this module is to provide the students with basic background in mostly electromagnetic radiation, elementary quantum theory and atomic structure as well as introduction to dosimetry and particle detectors.
-This course is a pre-requisite for a course on apparatus construction, offered by the Faculty of Medical and Health Sciences.
-The course will cover the following topics:
+This MODULE is a pre-requisite for a module on apparatus construction, offered by the Faculty of Medical and Health Sciences.
+The module will cover the following topics: